Crazyzooka/DungeonCrawler/README.md

 # DungeonCrawler

-type into linux terminal: make run to startup the game
+Type into Linux terminal: "make run" to use the makefile to startup the game

 type help when stuck